 What’s not to love about this minimalist website available in Arabic and English.
-The contrast of black against the gold of the honey allows their products to really stand out.

 This online Spanish eyewear store, Optica Rius, was set up by three sisters with a family history of selling glasses that dates back to 1950.

-And, notice the number of brand names used throughout their site, such as ‘Silhouette’ and ‘Game’.
+And, notice the number of brand names used throughout their site, such as ‘Silhouette’ and ‘Game.’
 These are words that you wouldn’t want directly translated into Spanish or English.
 Great news, this is easily taken care of through your Weglot Dashboard where you have the option to choose words you never want automatically translated.

-And, what’s so great about this store when it comes to multilingual practicalities?
-They’ve made their site available in no less than 13 languages.
+Their website is available in no less than 13 languages.
 Banking on the fact that this product will make the lives of DIYers and professional craftsmen significantly easier, it makes sense to sell to markets all over the world.